danurbanowicz/eleventy-netlify-boilerplate/README.md

 will need to add an OAuth provider in your Netlify app settings under "Settings" > "Identity" > "External providers".

-Next, navigate to `/admin` on your site, choose your OAuth provider from the login box and you should then be logged into your CMS.
+Once you've added an OAuth provider, navigate to `/admin` on your site, select your provider from the list, and you should then be logged into your CMS.
 Cool huh?

 Now you're all set, and you can start editing content!